 Laparoscopy (keyhole surgery) is the approach of choice if the risk of malignancy is low, as it is associated with less post-operative pain and a faster recovery.

-Laparotomy (open surgery) may be recommended if you have had previous surgery, if the cyst is large or if it has suspicious features.
+Laparotomy (open surgery) may be recommended if you have had previous surgery, if the ovarian cyst is large or if it has suspicious features.

 Cystectomy involves removal of the cyst with preservation of normal ovarian tissue.
 This is usually done for pre-menopausal women in order to conserve ovarian tissue for reproductive and hormonal function.